 - peptic ulcer

-- Boerhaave’s syndrome (rupture of the esophagus due to vomiting)
+- Boerhaave’s syndrome, which is a rupture of the esophagus due to vomiting

-If your symptoms indicate active bleeding in the esophagus, your doctor may do an esophagogastroduodenoscopy (EGD).
-Before this procedure, you will be given a sedative and a painkiller to prevent any discomfort.
-An endoscope (small, flexible tube with a camera attached to it) will be inserted through the esophagus and into the stomach.
-This can help your doctor view the esophagus and identify the location of the tear.
+If your symptoms indicate active bleeding in the esophagus, your doctor may do what is called an esophagogastroduodenoscopy (EGD).
+You’ll need to take a sedative and a painkiller to prevent discomfort during this procedure.
+Your doctor will insert a small, flexible tube with a camera attached to it, called an endoscope, down your esophagus and into the stomach.
+This can help your doctor see your esophagus and identify the location of the tear.

-A complete blood count (CBC) may also be ordered to confirm low hematocrit (number of red blood cells).
+Your doctor will likely also order a complete blood count (CBC) to confirm the number of red blood cells.
 Your red blood cell count may be low if you have bleeding in the esophagus.
-Based on the findings from these tests, your doctor will be able to determine if you have MWS.
+Your doctor will be able to determine if you have MWS based on the findings from these tests.

-- injection therapy to deliver medication to the tear to close off the blood vessel and stop the bleeding
+- injection therapy, or sclerotherapy, which delivers medication to the tear to close off the blood vessel and stop the bleeding

 Extensive blood loss may require the use of transfusions to replace lost blood.